 When it comes to maintenance, approximately the same amount of upkeep is required for honed marble, granite, or quartzite.
 As a side note, this type of finish is also available in engineered quartz, although it is sometimes referred to as glace when used in this context.

 Unfortunately, the slightly textured surface of honed natural stone is more prone to showing fingerprints, dust, and food splatter even more than a polished surface.
 This just means you’ll have to be more diligent about wiping up spots and spills if you want to keep counters looking pristine.

 If what you want is a happy medium between polished and honed counter surfaces, a leathered finish may be a good option.
 This finish has a textured appeal, giving it more visual interest and dimension than other shinier surfaces.

 It’s not as easy to maintain as polished stone, but it is slightly easier than honed.
 Because of its textured surface, it may be trickier to clean.
-Unlike polished stone that features a glass smooth surface, leathered stone may be more likely to hide crumbs and liquids in its grooves.
-Many homeowners find that brushing their leathered granite with a small hand broom is the easiest way to remove debris.
+Unlike polished stone which features a glass smooth surface, leathered stone may be more likely to hide crumbs and liquids in its grooves.
+Many homeowners find that brushing their leathered stone with a small hand broom is the easiest way to remove debris.

 Part of the appeal of leathered stone is the fact that it contains small edges and grooves that create a more visually interesting surface.
 The downside of this is that these imperfections can make the surface easier to scratch and become damaged more easily.
 If you are considering a leather finish, it is important to remain diligent on sealing the stone as recommended to mitigate the risk of damage.

-When you’re ready to choose the right stone slab and finish for your home upgrades, Academy Marble & Granite has everything you’re looking for.
+When you’re ready to choose the right stone slab and finish for your home upgrades, Academy Marble has everything you’re looking for.
 Call or stop in at one of our conveniently located showrooms in Bethel, CT or Rye, NY today to get started.
 View our large selection of natural and engineered stone products here.